microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-intelligenceprofileindicator.md

 Represents an indicator of threat or compromise related to the contents of an [intelligenceProfile](../resources/security-intelligenceprofile.md).

-The relationship from an **intelligenceProfileIndicator** to an [artifact](../resources/security-artifact.md) provides the means for Microsoft Threat Intelligence API users to further evaluate details about reported indicator.
+The relationship from an **intelligenceProfileIndicator** to an [artifact](../resources/security-artifact.md) provides the means for threat intelligence API users to further evaluate details about reported indicator.

 Inherits from [microsoft.graph.security.indicator](../resources/security-indicator.md).